 Senior lecturer/Associate Professor at Department of Information Technology, Division of Visual Information and Interaction

 I am leading the Computer-assisted Applications in Medicine research (CAiM) group.
-For team members, and research news and interests, see the CAiM website.
+For other team members, and research news and interests, see the external CAiM website.

 For potential master's thesis projects, please contact by email.

 Dr. Goksel received two BSc degrees in electrical engineering (2001) and in computer engineering/science (2002) from Middle East Technical University, Ankara, Turkey.
 He received his MASc (2004) and PhD (2009) degrees in the Department of Electrical and Computer Engineering at the University of British Columbia, Vancouver, Canada.
 Since 2014 he has been an assistant professor at the Department of Information Technology and Electrical Engineering at ETH Zurich, Switzerland.
 He founded and has been leading the Computer-assisted Applications in Medicine (CAiM) group within the institute Computer Vision Lab.
 In 2020, he joined the Department of Information Technology at Uppsala University, Sweden, as an associate professor, where he is affiliated with the Centre for Image Analysis as well as the Medtech Science and Innovation Centre.